 - In a large bowl whisk together the vital wheat gluten with the spices and herbs.
 Add the jackfruit pieces and toss to coat all over.
 Add the vegetable stock and use your hand to work everything into a dough.
-Knead for a few minutes until everything is incorporated, the dough is stretchy and a little sticky.
+Knead for a few minutes until everything is incorporated well, the dough is stretchy and a little sticky.
 Add a little more wheat gluten if needed.

-- Tear the sietan into eight pieces then stretch each one onto a thin pattie.
+- Tear the sietan into eight pieces then stretch each one into a thin pattie.
 Place on parchment paper and set aside. ( I make rounds because we will tear them again later before frying).

-- Transfer the boiled seitan to a plate and allow to cool.
+- Transfer the cooked seitan to a plate and allow to cool.
 Once cool enough to handle, use your hands and tear each cutlet in two or even three pieces.
 You want Irregular pieces so don’t worry about shape too much.